shpaz/openshift-data-workshop/2-amq-persistent-odf/README.md

 ## Step 8

-Validate that the created Kafka topic was created successfuly by using `get kt` command (only if you have the `oc` command-line):
+Validate that the created Kafka topic was created successfuly by using `get kt` command (only if you have the `oc` command-line, if not make sure to see how it looks):

 ```bash
 $ oc get kt